lsbFlying/awesome-axis-chart/README.md

 This leads to the border overflow display problem of charts for data display in different scenes,

-The most important thing about axischart is not its configuration parameter regulation, but its internal automatic size processing and regulation function,
+The most important thing about AxisChart is not its configuration parameter regulation, but its internal automatic size processing and regulation function,

 It is sufficient to cope with the display of various data levels so that the display of the chart does not exceed the boundary,